terrapower/armi/CONTRIBUTING.md

 ## Help Wanted

-There are a lot of places you can get started, to help the ARMI project and team:
+There are a lot of places you can get started to help the ARMI project and team:

 * Better [documentation](https://terrapower.github.io/armi/developer/documenting.html)
 * Better test coverage